 We headed straight for a food booth unique to the festival.
 We ended up getting a “deconstructed BLT”.
 It was delicious!
 Keep in mind these are very very small plates.
 And they run from $6.00-9.00, so they can definitely add up (especially if you add a drink).
 The first pavilion after the food booth was Canada.
 We didn’t spend a ton of time there (obviously).

 We then headed towards Morocco, because we knew we wanted something more substantial to eat from there.
 At that point we saw a framed picture of Figment, and thought it was really cool… then at the next pavilion we saw another one.
 We asked a Cast Member and they explained that it was called “Figment’s Brush with the Masters Scavenger Hunt”.
-You purchase a booklet, find all of the 11 paintings (one in each pavilion), and get a prize at the end.
-(You do have to pay for the booklet.)
+Purchase a booklet, find all of the 11 paintings (one in each pavilion), and get a prize at the end.

-In the France and Morocco areas we noticed vinyl stickers of Disney characters on various wall (the cats from The Aristocats and Abu from Aladdin).
-We also asked about these (remember, Cast Members are there to help… you don’t always have to figure out things on your own!) and she told us they were all over the pavilions in the World Showcase for the Festival of the Arts.
+In the France and Morocco areas we noticed vinyl stickers of Disney characters on various wall.
+The cats from The Aristocats, Abu from Aladdin, Pascal.
+We found a Cast Member (remember, Cast Members are there to help.
+You don’t always have to figure out things on your own!)
+She told us they were all over the pavilions in the World Showcase for the Festival of the Arts.
 We had the best time looking for them!
 I wish we could’ve found them all, but there really wasn’t time.

 We spent the majority of the afternoon and evening in the World Showcase.
 (By the end of the day we had walked it in it’s entirety three separate times!)
-We found that it was significantly less busy at the beginning of the day, which you will see from the pictures.
+It was significantly less busy at the beginning of the day, which you will see from the pictures.

 Epcot International Festival of the Arts

-It was really neat to be there for the Festival of the Arts, as they celebrate three areas of art: culinary, performance, and visual arts.
+It was really neat to be there for the Festival of the Arts.
+I love that they celebrate three areas of art: culinary, performance, and visual arts.
 One of the things they do is give you a “passport” where you can see all of the specialty foods from each country.
 We had a list of 5 or 6 “must eats”.
 Unfortunately, Danny and I have very different food tastes.
 I mean, maybe that’s not unfortunate, cause then we both got to try things that were great!

 Some other things that were unique to the festival include:

-The Disney on Broadway Concert Series, which featured Broadway stars live on an outdoor stage performing a variety of Disney songs.
+The Disney on Broadway Concert Series: Broadway stars live on an outdoor stage performing a variety of Disney songs.
 We liked that we could walk by, stop and hear a couple of songs, and not have to wait a really long time.

-They also had easels with character specific art set up by character meet and greet spots, and they had unbelievable 3D chalk art!
+Easels with character specific art: Set up by character meet and greet spots, and they had unbelievable 3D chalk art!
 You also could take part in workshops with Disney artists and create your own art!

 The paint by numbers wall was also a highlight.
 They gave each person a paintbrush and asked you to paint five squares that corresponded with your paint number.
 It was really incredible to be a part of something so large.
 My understanding is they change out the board quite often because so many people are in the park that it gets completed after a couple of days!
 Because we headed to the World Showcase as it was opening, we didn’t have to wait in line for the wall, but I do think it gets pretty busy.